 The COG is not typically involved in daily operations of the Area Agency.
 The COG does, however, typically address matters such as allocating services across the counties, major equipment purchases, staff benefit issues, adding or terminating services, selection of Advisory Council members and legal and liability issues affecting the Area Agency.

 The County Councilors and Commissioners from each county who are members of the COG are listed below.

 COG Meeting Schedule/

-In 2018 the COG Board meets bi-monthly at 1:00 p.m. on the fourth Thursdays of January, March, May, July, September, and the third Thursday of November.
+In 2018 the COG Board meets bi-monthly at 1:00 p.m. on the fourth Thursdays of January, March, May, July, September, and the second Thursday of November.
 The public is welcome to attend the meetings which are held at the Agency.
 Persons with a disability and who require accommodation should notify the Administrative Coordinator (360) 735-5721 three days in advance of the meeting in order to discuss accommodations.
 Every effort will be made to provide reasonable accommodations.

 COG Meeting Agendas

 Agenda for COG Meeting on September 28, 2018 (*Note Date change)